patdie421/merlin-timeii-prodos-driver/README.md

 - better autodetection of the card
 - slot selection based on program name (nameSz.system => selects slot z instead of auto-detection)
 - setup program to set date/time and install the driver on boot disk
+- add the driver in PRODOS DRIVER project (or a fork)